 - Repairs in slabs ike plumbing repair or electric wiring on slabs is difficult.

 This is a type of slabs which is generally adopted in the construction of bridges.
 Bridges are subjected to two loads moving load from the vehicles and Wind load.
 These slabs are adopted at a place where there is a need of redirecting wind load and if there is a long curve in direction of slab these slabs are adopted.
 It resists the fall of the bridge due to heavy wind load.

-They were originally built of stone or brick but these days are built of reinforced concrete or steel.
+They were originally built by stone or brick but these days these are built by reinforced concrete or steel.
 The introduction of these new materials allow arch bridges to be longer with lower spans.
 This is a one of the types of concrete slabs.

 Post tension slab: